-The Welsh Penalty Processing Partnership (WPPP) is managed by the Council and is responsible for the administration of Penalty Charge Notices for Denbighshire, Gwynedd, Anglesey, Wrexham, Pembroke and Powys and Ceredigion (from June 2012).
+The Welsh Penalty Processing Partnership (WPPP) is managed by the Council and is responsible for the administration of Penalty Charge Notices for Denbighshire, Gwynedd, Anglesey, Wrexham, Pembroke, Powys and Ceredigion (from June 2012).

 The Council receives all income and pays out sums to partners based on the number of Notices issued.
 It retains an administration charge for this service.
 In 2012/13 the Council charged £242k to operate the WPPP Unit.
-This sum was recharged to the partner authorities as follows: Denbighshire £41k, Gwynedd £62k, Anglesey £8k, Wrexham £24k, Pembroke £56k and Powys £28k and Ceredigion £23k.
+This sum was recharged as follows: Denbighshire £41k, Gwynedd £62k, Anglesey £8k, Wrexham £24k, Pembroke £56k, Powys £28k and Ceredigion £23k.

 North Wales Residual Waste Treatment Project (NWRWTP) - 5 local authorities (Anglesey, Conwy, Denbighshire, Flintshire and Gwynedd) have joined together to look to procure solutions for the treatment of residual waste.
 Flintshire County Council are leading on the project.
+As this is a joint committee arrangement, separate financial statements are prepared by Flintshire County Council. accordance with the Code of Practice on Local Authority Accounting, each authority should account for their share of assets, liabilities, income and expenditure within their Statement of Accounts, however Denbighshire County Council has chosen not to account for their share of assets and liabilities on the basis of materiality.
 Gross expenditure incurred by the joint committee in 12/13 was £843k (£998k in 11/12).
 This was matched by equal contributions from all the participating authorities of £100.6k and a grant from Welsh Government of £339.7k.